asmasaber/Ascii-Faces-Store/README.md

 - [Done] the product grid should automatically load more items as you scroll down.
 - [Done] display an animated "loading..." message while the user waits for the data to load.
 - to improve the user's experience, we should always pre-emptively fetch the next batch of results in advance, making use of idle-time.
 But they still should not be displayed until the user has scrolled to the bottom of the product grid.
-- when the user reaches the end and there are no more products to display, show the message "~ end of catalogue ~".
+- [Done] when the user reaches the end and there are no more products to display, show the message "~ end of catalogue ~".

 ### Ads features ( Optional )